 There are typically two options, a draftsperson or an Architect.

 Most people assume they’re one and the same.
 They both draw building plans right?
 That’s correct, however, there are vast differences between the two professions.
 One of the primary distinctions would be that Architects hold a post-graduate level degree with a minimum of 5 years of study and are part of a regulated profession.
 Without getting into too much detail, most of an Architects study focuses on learning how to interpret a client brief well, provide non-standard and innovative approaches to a particular site (rather than a cookie cutter approach) and they learn how to craft fantastic spaces that are bespoke and customised to your brief.

 Architects understand the non-tangible, invisible qualities of a fantastic room.
 A draft person typically only learns how to draw the plans.

 The valuable takeaway isn’t the set of plans that you receive, its the thought and consideration of your brief and desired outcomes that get worked into the plans that set Architects apart from draftspeople.
-A lot of people are after the bare minimum when it comes to renovating, maybe it's only for a rental property, then a draftsperson might be the choice for you.
-However, if your desire is to create a home customised for your family to grow up and create memories in, an Architect might be a better starting point.
+A lot of people are after the bare minimum when it comes to renovating, maybe it’s only for a rental property, then a draftsperson might be the choice for you.
+However, if your desire is to create a home customised for your family to grow in and create memories in, an Architect might be a better starting point.

-So from here its time to find some Architects to talk to about your project.
-Most Architects provide an obligation free initial consultation to learn about you, your ideas, your goals, everything!
+So from here it’s time to find some Architects to talk to about your project.
+Most Architects provide an obligation-free initial consultation to learn about you, your ideas, your goals, everything!

 We typically like to grab a coffee and have a chat with you.
-Once we gain some initial insight of what you’d like to achieve and a general idea of how much you’d like to spend on construction, we organise another coffee meet up so that we can talk through what we think would be the best process to move forward and provide you with a fee-proposal.
+Once we gain some initial insight of what you’d like to achieve and a general idea of how much you’d like to spend on construction, we organise another coffee meet-up so that we can talk through what we think would be the best process to move forward and provide you with a fee-proposal.